learn-the-web/topics/progressive-enhancement.md

 - ❏ What if the browser is smaller?
 Or bigger?
 - ❏ What if they’re using only a keyboard?
 - ❏ What if they’re using a touch device?
-- ❏ What if Javascript is disabled?
+- ❏ What if JavaScript is disabled?
-- ❏ What if there’s a Javascript error and it doesn’t run?
+- ❏ What if there’s a JavaScript error and it doesn’t run?
 - ❏ What if the Internet connection is slow?
 - ❏ What if the user prints out the website?
 - ❏ What if your user isn’t giving their full attention?
 - ❏ What if there is double the amount of content on the page?
 - ❏ What if your content is consumed on another website?

-**Most of all, test in as many browsers as you can—especially with Javascript off.**
+**Most of all, test in as many browsers as you can—especially with JavaScript off.**

 **Links**